csyhuang/hn2016_falwa/readme.md

 The package hn2016_falwa contains modules to compute the finite-amplitude local wave activity (FALWA) proposed in [Huang and Nakamura (2016, JAS)](http://dx.doi.org/10.1175/JAS-D-15-0194.1).
 The utilities in the library can be used to compute the tracer equivalent-latitude relationship proposed in Nakamura (1996) / Allen and Nakamura (2003) and the (zonal mean) finite-amplitude wave activity in spherical geometry as in Nakamura and Solomon (2010).

-## Message for users
+## Inquiries / Issues reporting

+Please make inquiries about / report issues with the package on the [issue page](https://github.com/csyhuang/hn2016_falwa/issues).
 If you need help analyzing output from particular model/analysis with our techniques, feel free to email me (clare1068@gmail.com) with sample datasets and I can configure the code for you.

 ## Examples